 Although it’s not technically a disability, ADHD can have lifelong effects.
 Learn more about the potential impacts of ADHD on adults and children and resources that can help.

 If you or your child has ADHD, you’re more likely to have depression as well.
-In fact, the rate of major depression in children with ADHD is more than five times higher than in children without ADHD.
-And up to 31 percent of adults with ADHD have been found to also have depression.
+In fact, the rate of major depression in children with ADHD is more than than in children without ADHD.
+And up to of adults with ADHD have been found to also have depression.

 This may feel like an unfair double whammy, but know that treatments are available for both conditions and the treatments often overlap.
 Talk therapy can help treat both conditions.
 Also, certain antidepressants, such as bupropion, can sometimes help ease ADHD symptoms.